 For a while now Microsoft developers have been working on adding handwriting support to the Android app.
 The feature, which appeared in the newly released beta app last month, lets users add notes in a way that is sometimes more convenient or useful than typing.
 Writers can use their fingertips or a stylus and then tweak their notes with a number of options.
 The feature is particularly useful for scribbling thoughts in the margins of a scanned document.

 The latest Evernote beta lets you take notes the old-fashioned way.
 No, you won't have to deal with tangled up spiral notebooks, but if you have a stylus or a tiny finger, you can doodle away illegible sprawl like the best of them.
-Just tap the pen button in the note editor and you can jot down text you will kick yourself for not typing when you're wondering three months from now if that is an "M" or an "N." Or is it a "W"?
+Just tap the pen button in the note editor and you can jot down text you will kick yourself for not typing when you're wondering three months from now if that is an "M" or an "N."

 The previous apps from Vision Objects have been a little magical – they had better handwriting recognition than a lot of expensive desktop software suites.
 MyScript Stylus brings that handwriting recognition to all apps by replacing the keyboard on your phone or tablet.